 Many humanist ceremonies come with everything you might expect of a ‘traditional’ wedding: bridesmaids, a best man, ushers, flowers, suits, dresses, processing down the aisle, serious words, and so on.
 Equally, many are highly informal: everyday dress, a small gathering, a garden or beach, light-hearted words and an easy-going approach.
 A good celebrant is equally happy with either end of the scale or anything in between.
 It’s an important day in your life, and we think it deserves to be taken seriously; but what that means to you is, well, up to you.

 Don’t be put off by the fact that all the examples currently on my site are of mixed-sex couples.
-Especially following the recent fantastic (and long overdue) legalisation of same-sex marriages, I’d be delighted to hear from any couples, regardless of gender, and have conducted many same-sex wedding, partnership and naming ceremonies.
+I’m delighted to hear from any couples, regardless of gender, and have conducted many same-sex wedding, partnership and naming ceremonies.
 I just don’t happen to have been sent any photos yet…

 Humanists are committed to social equality, and we were active in campaigning for the rights of people to get married regardless of sex or sexuality.
 When two people love each other and wish to make a public commitment to each other, we are only too happy to be involved.

 Because each ceremony is designed personally for each couple and no two ceremonies are alike, there is no practical difference from my point of view whatever your genders or identities.